Photo of Alisa Bartel Phd

 My Approach

-I help my clients find balance, presence, and contentedness by equipping them with the tools they need to regulate their nervous system and build better relationships with themselves and others.
+My clients find balance, presence, and contentedness by practicing tools to regulate their nervous systems and build better relationships with themselves and others.
+We explore the roots of your survival, how you got here, and where you’d rather be - with compassion and curiosity, not judgment or shame.

-Many of today’s solutions for PTSD and extreme stress are limited by insurance, too focused on talk and “venting,” or disconnected from the realities of living with it, leading so many to feel like therapy just made things worse or was kind of pointless because it didn’t actually change anything.
+Many of today’s solutions for PTSD, extreme stress, and high performers are limited by insurance, too focused on talk and “venting,” or disconnected from the realities of living a life of intensity, leading so many to feel like therapy just made things worse, was kind of pointless, or you didn’t feel understood or matched in energy.

 I am a trauma psychologist married to a combat veteran with PTSD.
-I will meet you with the grit and experience of a doctoral-level psychologist as well as the compassion and commitment of spouse who gets it.
+I am also a Type II fun sufferer.
+I will meet you with the expertise of a doctoral-level psychologist, compassion and commitment of a Purple Heart spouse, and the grit of an endurance athlete.

 Education is necessary, but experience is invaluable.